minio/docs/source/minio-cli/minio-mc-admin/mc-admin-groups.rst

       The :mc-cmd:`alias <mc alias>` of a configured MinIO deployment from which to retrieve groups.

-.. mc-cmd:: mc admin group remove
+.. mc-cmd:: remove
    :fullpath:

    Removes a group on the target MinIO deployment.
 Removing a group does *not* remove any users with membership in the group.
 Use :mc-cmd:`mc admin user remove` to remove users from a group.

    The command has the following syntax: